-Park Won-soon, outspoken liberal mayor of Seoul, found dead
+Late Seoul mayor was outspoken liberal who eyed presidency

-SEOUL, South Korea (AP) - Park Won-soon, the three-term mayor of the South Korean capital of Seoul, a fierce critic of economic inequality, and a potential presidential candidate in 2022, was found dead early Friday.
+SEOUL, South Korea (AP) - Park Won-soon, the three-term mayor of South Korea’s capital, a fierce critic of economic inequality who was seen as a potential presidential candidate in 2022, was found dead early Friday.
 He was 64.

 Police said Park’s body was found near a restaurant nestled in wooded hills stretching across northern Seoul after a more than seven-hour search involving hundreds of police officers, firefighters, drones and dogs.

-They gave no further details, including the cause of death.
+They said there were no signs of foul play, but gave no further details on the cause of death.

-The Seoul Metropolitan Government earlier said Park did not come to work on Thursday and had canceled his schedule, including a meeting with a presidential official.
+The Seoul Metropolitan Government earlier said Park did not come to work on Thursday and had canceled his schedule for the day.

 His daughter reported him missing Thursday afternoon, saying he had given her a “will-like” verbal message and left home.
 He was last seen on security video entering a park at the mouth of the hills late Thursday morning.

 It wasn’t immediately clear what caused Park’s disappearance and death.
-Police didn’t confirm local media reports that one of Park’s secretaries had lodged a complaint over alleged sexual harassment.
+When asked about local media reports that one of his secretaries had filed a complaint against him involving alleged sexual harassment, Seoul police official Choi Ik-su confirmed that a complaint against Park had been filed with police on Wednesday but didn’t specify what he was accused of.

 Park, a liberal human rights lawyer who once led two of South Korea’s most influential civic groups, was credited with winning the country’s first sexual harassment conviction as an attorney.
 He was elected Seoul mayor in 2011, upsetting his conservative opponent as an independent candidate backed by opposition liberals.
 He became the city’s first mayor elected to a third term in June 2018 and had been considered a potential presidential candidate in the next election in 2022.